Akbarsait/mac-apps/README.md

 - [sequelpro](https://www.sequelpro.com/) A mac client for MySQL
 - [PSequel](http://www.psequel.com/) A specific client for PostgreSQL
 - [Postico](https://eggerapps.at/postico/) A simple and modern PostgreSQL client avaiable in both free and paid version

-## Quick Tips
-**Map a Network Drive in Mac**
-1. In Finder,hit Command+K to bring up “Connect to Server” or click Go > Connect to Server.
-2. Enter the network path you’re trying to map (e.g. smb://mydrivepath/compnetwork/) and click Connect.
-3. Enter login credentials and click OK to mount the network drive.